 The practice of Nei Gong is an intricate study but ultimately what it comes down to is a ‘method of learning how to ‘govern the Qi’.
 If we can do this then we learn how to direct our Qi according to four key words – purging, tonifiying, regulating and circulating.
 These are achieved through a systematic process of learning to contact and direct the Qi in the desired fashion.
 These are the foundations of Nei Gong which then serve to lead people towards the higher stages of practice which can either be medicinal (learning to emit and lead the Qi), spiritual (nourishing the spirit with the Qi) or martial (learning to control the body’s power and force emission through Qi).
 Throughout all of these stages of learning to control the inner environment of our energetic system we should ensure that the entire process is tangible and clear.
 Rather than simply being an abstract concept (as many falsely believe), governance of Qi through Nei Gong practice is a direct and experiential process.

 The foundation stages of the training involve firstly preparing the body for practice.
 As with any other practice, there is a certain amount of ‘practice-specific’ body conditioning that must be carried out.
 Nei Gong is no exception to this rule.
 If we have the ‘wrong body’, we cannot practice our art efficiently.
-Unlike western concepts of body conditioning, we don’t aim to increase the mass of connective muscles but rather connect the body’s internal structure together and open up its joints.
+Unlike western concepts of body conditioning, we don’t aim to increase the mass of connective muscles; rather, we connect the body’s internal structure together and open up its joints.
 We then learn to centre our physical, mental and respiratory power onto the region of the lower Dan Tian and this in turn becomes an initiatory force for our practice.
 This is all learnt in the foundation stages of our school’s training.

 The Three Treasures of Daoism